 Costco has a whole host of ready-to-eat snacks and hors d’oeuvres.
 Here are my top picks:

-- Soups: Harry’s Creamy Tomato Basil or Pacific Foods’ Butternut Squash, boxed and ready for warming in your slow cooker or Kirkland Organic Chicken Stock to get you a jump start on these broth soup recipes.
+- Soups: Harry’s Creamy Tomato Basil boxed and ready for warming in your slow cooker or Kirkland Organic Chicken Stock to get you a jump start on these broth soup recipes.

 - Cold apps: Gourmet olives, cheeses (don’t miss the three-pack of Boursin!), meats and crackers.

 - Vegetable trays: Four pounds of fresh produce plus a dip.
 It’s simple, healthy and gloriously low-stress.